-This brioche like sweet Easter bread glazed with a simple sugar icing or melted white chocolate, aka Kulich in Russian, is always the biggest hit at holiday brunches!
+This brioche like sweet Easter bread glazed with a simple sugar icing or melted white chocolate, aka Kulich or Paskha in Russian, is always the biggest hit at holiday brunches!

 Try this Kulich recipe with another Russian Easter favourite Sweet Cheese Pudding Paskha.